 I have yet to meet a kiddo (or adult for that matter) who is not fascinated by space.
-This craft encourages children to explore beyond our world.
-These constellations for kids are great for teaching, story telling and just growing the imagination.
-And they also add an extra element of letting kids use their creativity.
+This constellation activity encourages children to explore beyond our world.
+The printable constellations are great for teaching, story telling and just growing the imagination.
+And salt painting is super satisfying as you watch the colors spread through the constellation image.

 SUPPLIES FROM THE BAG